-Level 1 for staff who do not have contact with children or those who are new to working with children within the first three months of appointment.
+Level 1 for staff who do not have contact with children or vulnerable adults and those who are new to working with children or vulnerable adults within the first three months of appointment.
+Updates a minimum of two hours training every 3 years.

-Level 2 for staff who work regularly with children within 1 year of completing Safeguarding 1 (within 6 months for shift leaders)
+Level 2 for staff who work regularly with children and/or vulnerable adults after 6 months and within 1 year of completing Safeguarding 1 (within 6 months for shift leaders).
+Updates a minimum of 4 hours training every three years.

-Level 3 Managers working with children who could potentially contribute to the assessing, planning, intervening and evaluating the needs of a child where there are safeguarding concerns - Those trained at this level includes clinical managers, Senior Leadership Team and Trustees
+Level 3 Managers working with children and/or vulnerable adults who could potentially contribute to the assessing, planning, intervening and evaluating the needs of a child or vulnerable adults where there are safeguarding concerns - Those trained at this level includes clinical managers, Senior Leadership Team and Trustees.
+Updates a minimum of 6 hours every three years with 12-16 hours for staff requiring specialist knowledge